 History Of The Maltese Terrier

 The Maltese is the oldest of the European toy dog breeds and is among the oldest of almost all dog breeds.
-Its history can go back at least 2000 years.
-This noble and noble race, which dates back to ancient times, was described by the Philosopher Aristotle as "perfectly proportioned" despite its small stature.
+His history can go back at least 2000 years.
+This noble race, which dates back to ancient times, was described by the Philosopher Aristotle as "perfectly proportioned" despite his small stature.
 Around 1500 BC, the island of Malta was a trading port visited by Phoenician sailors.
 There are even traces of them erecting graves for the Maltese breed.
-Although its origin and formation are not known exactly, there is a mass that thinks it was developed by crossing the Spaniel and Poddle breeds.
+Although his origin and formation are not known precisely, there is a mass that thinks he was developed by crossing the Spaniel and Poddle breeds.
 Spread over the centuries from the island country to the world, the Maltese Dog is part of the Barbican family.
-The Maltese Dog is thought to be the ancestor of the Bichon Frize, Bolognese and Havanese breeds.
+The Maltese Dog is thought to be the ancestor of the Bichon Frize, Bolognese, and Havanese breeds.
 The people who developed the Maltese breed known and recognized today are the British.

 Best Products for The Maltese Terrier

 Personality & Character Traits

 The Maltese is a lively, playful breed of dog.
 It has a sweet appearance with soft, long, and white hair. he has a beauty that those who see him cannot resist and creates a natural feeling of love in people.
 He is friendly and is seen to be friendly towards foreign dogs and pets.
 It is known to show moderate tolerance towards small children.
 Due to his small size and sensitive nature, the Maltese is not suitable for families with small children.
 The Maltese breed is generally affectionate, intelligent, reliable, and very attached to its owner.
 Being highly intelligent helps him to complete the training given by his owner or breeder in a short time.
 With his quick learner nature, he can learn good things as well as bad behaviors quickly.
 Therefore, principle and continuity are fundamental in the education process.